omjadhav2121/Parallax_Website/README.md

 # Parallax_Website
-I developed this portfolio website using Html and CSS.
+I developed this parallax website using Html and CSS.